-The smoke tree is a stunning foliage show.
+The smoke tree is realy a BUSH with a stunning foliage show.
 Leaves turn dramatic colors in the fall.
 Small spring blooms become "puffs" that look like a hazy smoke haloing the tree.
 Some varieties do not bloom as freely in our cooler climate, but that can be affected by your microclimate as well (warm wall location may negate that comment).
-Deciduous through winter and very low water needs after establishment.
+Deciduous through winter and low water needs after establishment.
+But this author has noticed that it really requires summer water in sandy soil to ride through the dry times.
+Also, smoke trees do not like prevailing wind and will drop leaves if subjected to such.

 This small tree can be grown as a multi-trunked shrub or single trunk tree.
 Multi-trunk form is generally preferred and more interesting in a landscape.